-- 2. Add objects tables, stored procedures, and other objects to the new database. - a) In SQL Management Studio, open the ProfilesRNS CreateSchema.sql file.
+- 2. Add objects tables, stored procedures, and other objects to the new database. - a) In SQL Management Studio, open the ProfilesRNS\CreateSchema.sql file.

-b) Select the new empty ProfilesRNS database that you created in step 1 from the database drop down list in SQL Management Studio.
+- b) Some of the queries in the create schema script require the database name.
+These are located in the first section of the script.
+No action if needed if the database name is ProfilesRNS.
+Is another name is used, edit the first section of the script to replace ProfilesRNS with the database name. - c) Select the new empty ProfilesRNS database that you created in step 1 from the database drop down list in SQL Management Studio.
 The script is now pointed to the new database and is ready to execute.

-- c) Click the execute button to run the script. - 3.
-Create the database user account that will be used by the website. - a) In SQL Management Studio, open the ProfilesRNS_CreateAccount.sql file.

-- b) Select the ProfilesRNS database. - c) Click the execute button to run the script. - 4.
-Import ontology data. - a) In SQL Management Studio, open the ProfilesRNS_DataLoad_Part1.sql file. - b) The script contains several steps which are to be executed manually, in sequence.
-In step 1, it references five data files (InstallData.xml, VIVO_1.4.owl, PRNS_1.0.owl, SemGroups.xml, and MeSH.xml).
+- d) Click the execute button to run the script. - 3.
+Create the database user account that will be used by the website. - a) In SQL Management Studio, open the ProfilesRNS\CreateAccount.sql file. - b) Select the ProfilesRNS database. - c) Click the execute button to run the script. - 4.
+Import ontology data. - a) In SQL Management Studio, open the ProfilesRNS\DataLoad\Part1.sql file. - b) The script contains several steps which are to be executed manually, in sequence.
+In step 1, it references five data files (InstallData.xml, VIVO\1.4.owl, PRNS\1.0.owl, SemGroups.xml, and MeSH.xml).
 These files are located in the "Database/Data" folder of the install package.
 They must be copied to a location on the actual database server, not a separate computer that you are using to connect to the database.
 Edit the paths to match the location where you placed these files on the database server.
 [The script will automatically load the data from these files into the database.
 If you do not have direct access to the database server, you will need to import the data some other way, such as manually by copying the data from the files into SQL Management Studio and creating an INSERT statement to place the data into the proper tables.].
 After the files are loaded, the script updates a value in the [Framework].[Parameter] table called basePath.
 By default, it assumes you are placing the website at "http://localhost/profiles".
 Change this value if needed.
 Note that basePath should not end with a "/". - c) Click the execute button to run the script.
 It might take several minutes to process all the files. - d) In the [Framework.].[Parameter] table, change the value of the parameter RC4EncryptionKey to some secret string.
 This is used for certain security features in Profiles.